--If your youngster is playing with dinky cars and refuses to get ready for school, give them a few extra minutes until they tyre of smashing them together.
+-If your child is playing with dinky cars and refuses to get ready for school, give them a few extra minutes until they tyre of smashing them together.
 (I’m sure they’ll get tired of it and move on to something else at some point.)

 Provide Sensory Breaks